larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Fields in the Setup New Connection dialog box are set to the previously defined settings.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image84.png "Setup New Connection dialog box")

-4. Once the connection is configured, click the **Test Connection** Button.
+4. Once the connection is configured, click the **Test Connection** Button

     ![Screenshot of the Test Connection button.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image85.png "Test Connection button")